ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 An HTTPS client could be tracked by giving it a unique or rare STH, see {{privacy-sth-pollination}} and {{privacy-sth-interaction}}.
-To address this concern, we place restrictions on different components of the system to ensure an STH will not be rare.
+To address this concern, we place restrictions on different components of the system to ensure an STH will not be rare:

 - HTTPS clients silently ignore STHs from logs with an STH issuance frequency of more than one STH per hour.
 Logs use the STH Frequency